rashitdota2/bit_flags/README.md

 bit_flags

 A small Go library for working with bit flags (set, remove, check).
-You can store permissions or membership or etc in bit flags and put it to access token.
+For example: you can store permissions or membership or etc in bit flags and put it into access token then check it in middleware.